eja/wav2vad/README.md

 ## Acknowledgements

 - This project relies on ONNX Runtime for executing the VAD model.
-- The libsndfile library is used for reading WAV audio files.
 - This project is based on the Silero VAD example available at [snakers4/silero-vad](https://github.com/snakers4/silero-vad/tree/master/examples/cpp).